 The proposed system does not include AYP results generated for NCLB.
 Feedback from all the stakeholders revealed a lack of confidence in the validity of AYP results for accountability purposes.
 The proposed system is not only more valid and transparent for accountability purposes, but it is more inclusive than the federal system because it includes both writing and science, uses a smaller minimum number for reporting (10 students across the entire school/district), and includes the results of all students, regardless of how long they have been attending school or district.
-However, AYP results would still be used as one source of data to identify Priority schools and districts once the initial index is calculated.
+It also combines results across all grades, which reduces the volatility of the results over time.